-As many know, for a couple of months, We at Nineteen95 ventured on a side project and collaborated to produce a F&B. Do note that we are no longer associated with such F&B. However, through the experience, we have learnt a lot about opening, operating as well as all that is good and bad about your own F&B. Here are some things no one will tell you about opening a F&B.
+As many know, for a couple of months, We at Nineteen95 ventured on a side project and collaborated to produce a F&B. Do note that we are no longer associated with such F&B. There are many ways to set up a startup, rights, wrongs and varying experiences!
+However, through the experience, we have learnt a lot about opening, operating as well as all that is good and bad about your own F&B. Here are some things no one will tell you about opening a F&B.

 You will work more hours than you realize

-Many look to opening their own businesses to escape the 9-5 life.
-I am going to be honest and say, that idea was always in the back of my mind when I think about creating a business.
-However, we all fail to realize that we actually clock way more hours.
+Many look to opening their own startup to escape the 9-5 life.
+I am going to be honest and say, that idea was always in the back of my mind when I think about opening a F&B. However, we all fail to realize that we actually clock way more hours.
 Just considering at operation hours, you are likely to be at your establishment during its opening hours.
 Aside from that, there is prep work and even cleaning up to do before and after operational hours.
 That is easily an additional few hours into the day!

 Well, many can see or account for such work hours, but we, as owners, do not realize the amount of time spent handling backend matters outside of operation hours.
 Scheduling shifts, ordering supplies, meetings, interviews etc. There is a hundred and one things to do within the designated time.

 Anyone who sets out creating their own cafe or F&B, at the end of the day, are in it for the profits.
 What’s the point of venturing out and being your own boss but not rake in any profits?
 Lets be realistic here, everyone needs to support themselves or even their family right?